basiux/basiux/swiss kickstart accelerator at gust/application main questions.md

 ## Outsourcing
 ### Do you have any parts of your business outsourced? [max.
 200 words]

-we'd only wish. perhaps in 2020.
+we'd only wish. perhaps soon.

 ## Supplier Risk
 ### Are you heavily dependend on suppliers?
 If yes, how do you mitigate the supplier risk? [max.
 200 words]